top of page

 Somatic therapy IFS London

-Over the years, I’ve immersed myself in the field of health and somatic psychology and body psychotherapy through a wide range of workshops, webinars, and consultations.
+Over the years, I’ve immersed myself in the field of health and somatic psychology as well as body psychotherapy through a wide range of workshops, webinars, and consultations.
 My learning has included numerous workshops in Somatic Experiencing, Breathwork, Biodynamic Analysis, Tension Release Exercises (TRE), Rhythmic Movement Training, and Deb Dana’s Polyvagal Theory.
 These experiences have given me a solid foundation in nervous system regulation, trauma-informed somatic techniques, and tools such as somatic tracking, pendulation, titration, and resource development.

-What is Sensorimotor Psychotherapy
+What is Sensorimotor Psychotherapy?

-How Sensorimotor Psychotherapy Works
+How Sensorimotor Psychotherapy Works?

 THE BODY ALWAYS LEADS US HOME . . .
 IF WE CAN SIMPLY LEARN TO TRUST SENSATION AND STAY WITH IT LONG ENOUGH FOR IT TO REVEAL APPROPRIATE ACTION, MOVEMENT, INSIGHT, OR FEELING.”